pr4aveen/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to start a timerWrapper for a specific project in the list.
+1. User requests to start a timer for a specific project in the list.
-2. Momemtum starts the timerWrapper for the project.
+2. Momemtum starts the timer for the project.
-3. User requests to end a timerWrapper for a specific project in the list.
+3. User requests to end a timer for a specific project in the list.
-4. Momemtum ends the timerWrapper for the project.
+4. Momemtum ends the timer for the project.
 (For all use cases below, the **System** is the `ProjectBook` and the **Actor** is the `user`, unless specified otherwise).

 **Extensions**

 * 2a.
-There is an existing timerWrapper for the given project id.
+There is an existing timer for the given project id.

   * a1.
 Momentum shows an error message.

     Use case ends.

 * 3a.
-There is no ongoing timerWrapper for the given project id.
+There is no ongoing timer for the given project id.

   * a1.
 Momentum shows an error message.